Does fat shaming work? New research has the answer

 5. Discovery in mice could remove a roadblock to more insulin production

-But a recent discovery, published in Nature Immunology, could provide new options for getting those factories going again.
-It could offer new pathways to ramping up insulin supply to get metabolism back on track in people with Type 1 and Type 2 diabetes, and obesity,
+But a recent discovery, published in Nature Immunology, could provide new options for reusing those factories.
+It could offer new pathways to ramping up insulin supply to get metabolism back on track in people with Type 1 and Type 2 diabetes and obesity,

 6. Brain protein that helps regulate body fat may guide anti-obesity drugs

 In a Science Advances study, scientists at Michigan Medicine and Vanderbilt University identified the function of a protein called melanocortin 3 receptor (or MC3R) that had puzzled metabolism researchers for more than two decades.

 The function of this protein, previously not well understood, may have implications both for treating obesity and understanding weight gain during pregnancy and menopause and opens new doors for developing anti-obesity drugs.

 7. Does gut bacteria lead to obesity?

 Researchers studying microscopic creatures inside our bodies reported possible links between obesity and out-of-balance microbes in recent years.
 But research, which pooled data from many of those past studies, disputes the idea that extra pounds may stem from an imbalance in the microbiome.